shaik1002/biggitlabbomb/doc/user/profile/personal_access_tokens.md

 > - Ability to create non-expiring personal access tokens [removed](https://gitlab.com/gitlab-org/gitlab/-/issues/392855) in GitLab 16.0.

 WARNING:
 The ability to create personal access tokens without an expiry date was [deprecated](https://gitlab.com/gitlab-org/gitlab/-/issues/369122) in GitLab 15.4 and [removed](https://gitlab.com/gitlab-org/gitlab/-/issues/392855) in GitLab 16.0.
-For more information on when personal access tokens expire and expiry dates are added to existing tokens, see the documentation on [access token expiration](#access-token-expiration).
+For more information, see the documentation on [when personal access tokens expire](#when-personal-access-tokens-expire).

 You can create as many personal access tokens as you like.